all-out/guides/_guides/planetary-interaction.md

 ## Starting Skill Requirements

-- You need `Command Center Upgrades IV` in order to have enough fitting space to build the formations we need.
-CCU III doesn't cut it, sorry.
+- `Command Center Upgrades IV` is needed to have enough fitting space to build our formations.
+Level III can't cut it, sorry.
-- `Interplanetary Consolidation II` allows you to build on three planets, which is enough for our home (we have four planets, but the last one isn't so good for extraction and is a duplicate).
+- `Interplanetary Consolidation II` allows building on 3 planets, which is enough for our home (we have 4 planets, but the last one isn't so good for extraction and is a dupe).
-- `Planetology III` for reasonably accurate scanning for resources
+- `Planetology III` for reasonably accurate resource scanning.
-  - `Remote Sensing III` is a prereq for Planetology
+  - `Remote Sensing III` is a prereq for Planetology.

 ![Layout of extractors and factories]({{site.baseurl}}/img/piskills.png) {: .text-center}